dushyant0rawat/nodejsserver/README.md

 * openssl genrsa -out key.pem
 * openssl req -new -key key.pem -out csr.pem
 * openssl x509 -req -days 9999 -in csr.pem -signkey key.pem -out cert.pem  -extfile extfile.cnf
-* certutil -addstore root cert.perm
+* certutil -addstore root cert.pem

 Couldn't install self certificate without root to /system/etc/security/cacerts/ on android for use in flutter app. so loaded cert.pem to the asset folder in flutter app to be used in httpclient of dart.io package.